rmoorman/immutable-cursors/README.md

 ## Simplistic React example

 Note that in a production environment you hardly want to modify cursors in your components directly.
-We do that here for the sake of simplicy.
+We do that here for the sake of simplicity.

 ```javascript
 import React from 'react';